maumitabhaumik/maumitabhaumik.github.io/_pages/about.md

 <h1> <span style="color: #3498DB ;">Updates!</span> </h1>

+- In April 2026, I am joining the Leibniz-Centre General Linguistics (ZAS) as a postdoctoral researcher.
 - I have been awarded the _Paula Menyuk Award_ to attend BUCLD-50.
 - Abstract (with Masoud Jasbi) accepted for a Poster at the <a href="https://www.bu.edu/bucld/" target="_blank" rel="noopener noreferrer">_50th Boston University Conference on Language Development_</a>
 - I have successfully defended my Ph.D. dissertation on 28 July 2025.